theo-walton/abstractVM/README.md

 # abstractVM
-simple vm that runs executes a small list of commands
+## simple vm that runs executes a small list of commands:

-The basic concept is to create a VM that parses a few limited commands:

 • push v: Pushes the value v at the top of the stack.
 The value v must have one of the following form: